 Depraved Indifference and Felony Murder

 The second type of second-degree murder listed above - "depraved indifference" murder - is a form of reckless homicide.
 To convict a defendant for second-degree depraved indifference murder, the prosecution must prove - in addition to the defendant's creation of a "grave risk of death" to another person - two distinct mens reas, or mental states: recklessness, and a "depraved indifference to human life."
 Convictions for depraved indifference murder have become increasingly rare, and often involve conduct creating danger to a group of people rather than a single individual.

-New York Second Degree Murder Statute
+New York Second Degree Murder Penalties and Defenses

-Murder in the Second Degree
+|New York Second Degree Murder Statute||Murder in the Second Degree

 Penal Code Section 125.25

 |Penalties and Sentences||